Research & Development(R&D)/Manufacturing

-Such organizational approach will enable the Group to engage its prominent technologies and quality in the continuous development of new frontiers in the domains of “Creation of Housing and Social Infrastructure” and “Chemical Solutions” for the betterment of the environment and the people’s lives in the world.
+Such organizational approach will enable the Group to engage its prominent technologies and quality in the continuous development of new frontiers in the domains of “Residential and Social Infrastructure Creation” and “Chemical Solutions” for the betterment of the environment and the people’s lives in the world.

 * The Third Industrial Revolution: IT/Information Society; The Fourth Industrial Revolution: AI

 Human Resources and Benefits for R&D and Manufacturing

 The Group presents Great Invention Awards to acknowledge researchers and engineers that have created highly unique and innovative inventions with the potential to become profitable technologies and products.
 These awards and the accompanying monetary endowment are one way the Group demonstrates its recognition of and appreciation for its talented researchers and engineers.